matter-in-motion/mm-file-image/readme.md

 The image processor can accept an array of values.
 It will find the closest width/height ratio for the provided image.

 ## GIF
-If you need to write to gif format you need to install [gifsicle](http://www.lcdf.org/gifsicle/)
+If you need to write gif format you have to install [gifsicle](http://www.lcdf.org/gifsicle/)

 License MIT